 There are definitely things I don’t show, but sharing what they are would defeat the purpose!
 But really—if there’s ever anything I’m on the fence about, I don’t post it.
 Some parents have asked me if Sloan is always perfectly behaved and happy, since I don’t share shots/videos of her throwing tantrums, but for me to do so seems invasive and unproductive.
 Just because I’m not showing certain things doesn’t mean I don’t struggle with them.

 Sloan’s birth story.
 It was quite a personal post to write, but had it not been for the blog, I probably wouldn’t have written it down and that would have been such a shame.
 I re-read it on Sloan’s birthday every year and there’s almost always one detail or moment that I’d forgotten.

 Strong, intelligent women.
 My mom, my grandma, Michelle Obama, Ina Garten, Frances McDormand.

-I thought I was sensitive before having her and she’s just made my heart feel like it’s too big for my chest.
+I thought I was sensitive before having her, but she’s just made my heart feel like it’s too big for my chest.
 I’ve become more patient, less hard on myself, and it’s given me a whole new level of appreciation for my own mom.
-Professionally it’s helped me stay much more focused.
+Professionally, it’s helped me stay much more focused.
 Since I’m juggling so much, I simply have to be a lot more strategic with my time.

-Always put family first, trust your instincts, and that you’ll never regret going to work out.
+Always put family first and trust your instincts.
+Also, you’ll never regret going to work out.